-When reviewing an application, the bill authorizes HSPU to consult with anyone and consider any relevant information.
-Unless it is prohibited by federal or state law, the bill requires HSPU to include any opinion or information it gathers when doing so in the application record and cite it in the unit's final decision on the application.
+When reviewing an application, the act authorizes HSPU to consult with anyone and consider any relevant information.
+Unless federal or state law prohibits it, the act requires HSPU to include any opinion or information it gathers when doing so in the application record and cite it in the unit's final decision on the application.